tanyaweaver/python-dev-accelerator/source/lectures/pyramid_day3.rst

 We saw how Pyramid converts model attributes to data for the database, and used the interpreter to persist that data across separate sessions.
 Most notably, we saw that while changes may be made with models being created and/or deleted, nothing persists without commitment.

+We connected our "Models" to the "View" and "Controller" pieces of our Pyramid app.
+We created a template that uses a form to take user input, as well as a view that handles form data.
+We investigated the ``request`` object in greater detail, seeing that its ``.method``, ``.POST``, and ``.GET`` attributes can allow us to produce different outputs on the same view and template.

-We also saw how to test models, with significant changes in how we built up a test suite.
+Finally, we saw how to test models, with significant changes in how we built up a test suite.
 We have to now not only use an instance of our app.
 We must also call up a database session so that we can test models along with our view and fully functional Pyramid app.

-Finally, we connected our "Models" to the "View" and "Controller" pieces of our Pyramid app.
-We created a template that uses a form to take user input, as well as a view that handles form data.
-We investigated the ``request`` object in greater detail, seeing that its ``.method``, ``.POST``, and ``.GET`` attributes can allow us to produce different outputs on the same view and template.

 Tonight you will use this new scaffold to add some persistence to your deployed Learning Journal by creating a data model for your learning journal entries.
 You'll wire it all together with appropriate templates and views.